muratk5n/thirdwave/en/README.md

 sorts the list and literally picks the person in the middle, in this case the median wealth is $102.

-And for home prices, that median is almost half a *f-ing* million dollars.

 ---

 The median home price itself is nearly half a million dollars